SCHValaris/ADA_Homeworks/index.md

 \end{align*}
 $$

-We can see the new ratings on the plot bellow:
+We can visualize how our new rating works on the graph below: the colors show the contribution of each part (sentiment, reviewer rating, average and absolute value) to the new rating.

  {% include BokehGraph_New_Rating_Review.html %}
  <center><em>Figure 3 : Computation of the new rating for 5 different reviews</em></center>

 Now that we have our new rating for a review, we can compute the new rating of a product.
-The new rating of the product can be computed as an average on the reviews rating, but in order to give more weight to reviewer that are in a better position to judge a product.
+The new rating of the product can be computed as an average on the reviews rating, but we wish to give more weight to reviewers that are in a better position to judge a product.

 How can we evaluate the experience of a reviewer with respect to a product ?
 Since we have access to all the reviewer reviews, we can look at the other products that the reviewer graded.
 If these products are similar to the one we want to rate, then we can assume that the reviewer has some experience in the product category: he has at least tested the products that he has reviewed.
 This is summed up in the "expertise" score of a reviewer in a category, which is computed as :